aerique/sfosbid/README.md

 # SailfishOS Builds in Docker

-The canonical home page of this library is https://git.sr.ht/~aerique/sfosbid
+The canonical home page of this project is https://git.sr.ht/~aerique/sfosbid

 (The library is also pushed to GitLab and GitHub but those sites are not monitored for support.)